Skip To Main Content text.skipToNavigation

 Using a mattress company’s disposal service

 Finally, the most efficient way to get rid of your old mattress is to leave it in the hands of the company you are buying a new mattress from.
-For example, at Dreams we collect your old bed or mattress directly from your home when we deliver your new one.
+For example, at Dreams we offer an additional recycling service to collect your old bed or mattress directly from your home when we deliver your new one.
 Your mattress then goes on to be recycled at our own specialised bed and mattress recycling centre.

 More on our recycling